,

 Reminders

-• Please ensure your child has a named water bottle in school every day.
+• Please ensure your child has named water bottle in school every day.

 • Please send children to school wearing outerwear that is appropriate for the weather as we will always endeavour to be outside for playtime.